 Benefits of Leg Day at the Gym

-You know by now that muscle building has a host of benefits for your overall health.
-But, training your lower body, and more specifically your glutes and hamstrings, can have its own unique set of benefits.
+You know by now that muscle building has many benefits for your overall health.
+But, training your lower body, specifically your glutes and hamstrings, can have its own unique set of benefits.

 Best Hamstring Exercises